Gravity prop and moduli spaces $\mathcal{M}_{g,n}$: Twisted properad of ribbon graphs and Kevin Costello's moduli spaces

 Thus a ribbon graph $\Ga$ of $\cR\cG ra_d(m,n)$ has distinguished vertices and distinguished boundaries and is equipped with an {\em orientation}\, which depends on the parity of $d$: \Bi \item for even $d$ the orientation of $\Ga$ is defined as the choice of ordering of the set of edges $E(\Ga)$ up to a sign action of $\bS_{l}$, \item for odd $d$ the orientation of $\Ga$ is defined as the choice of a direction on each edge up to a sign action of $\bS_2$. \Ei Note that every ribbon graph $\Ga$ has precisely two possible orientations, $or$ and $or^{opp}$, and $\Ga$ vanishes if it admits an automorphism which changes the orientation.
 The group $\bS_m^{op}\times \bS_n$ acts on $\cR\cG ra_{d}(m,n)$ by relabelling the vertices and the boundaries.

 \sip

-The $\bS$-bimodule $\cR\cG ra_d=\{ \cR\cG ra_{d}(m,n)\}_{m,n\geq 1}$ has a natural structure of a prop(erad) described in full details in \cite{MW}; horizontal compositions are given by disjoint unions of ribbon graphs while the vertical compositions are given by substituting boundaries $b\in B(\Ga_1)$ of one graph into (blown into disks) vertices $v\in V(\Ga_2)$ of another graph and then re-distributing edges attached earlier to $v$ among the vertices belonging to the closed oriented path $b$ in all possible ways while respecting the cyclic orderings.
-This composition can also be understood geometrically in terms of the cells of Kevin Costello's moduli spaces $\caD_{g,m,0,n}$ of nodal disks with $m$ marked boundaries and $n$ internal marked points (such that each disk contains at most one internal marked point) \cite{Co2}, as we shall see below.
+The $\bS$-bimodule $\cR\cG ra_d=\{ \cR\cG ra_{d}(m,n)\}_{m,n\geq 1}$ has a natural structure of a properad described in full details in \cite{MW}; horizontal compositions are given by disjoint unions of ribbon graphs while the vertical compositions are given by substituting boundaries $b\in B(\Ga_1)$ of one graph into (blown into disks) vertices $v\in V(\Ga_2)$ of another graph and then re-distributing edges attached earlier to $v$ among the vertices belonging to the closed oriented path $b$ in all possible ways while respecting the cyclic orderings.

 \sip

 The main point of introducing the prop $\cR \cG ra_d$ is that it comes equipped with several remarkable morphisms of properads \cite{MW}, and that these morphisms possess in turn quite interesting deformation complexes.
 The first important morphism is the following one,